-What if I see a link in NFT description?
+What if I see a link in an NFT's description?

 • Updated

-Free, Gift, Limited, Offer, Invitation, Giveaway, Official, Congrats, Celebration giveaways, Mystery box, Rewards, Upgrade
+Free, Gift, Limited, Offer, Invitation, Giveaway, Official, Congrats, Celebration, Mystery box, Rewards, Upgrade

 If you see an unknown NFT in your wallet

-If you find an unfamiliar NFT in your wallet, you can use the burn feature (Solana only) to permanently remove it.
-This also returns a small amount of SOL to your wallet.
+If an unfamiliar NFT appears in your wallet, you can use the burn feature on Solana to permanently remove it.
+Burning also returns a small amount of SOL to your wallet.

-Note: NFTs verified by Magic Eden can't be burned.
-This prevents accidental deletion of legitimate collections.
+Note: NFTs verified by Magic Eden can’t be burned.
+This helps prevent accidental deletion of legitimate collections.

 Unverified collections are NFTs that haven’t been verified by Magic Eden.
-While not all unverified NFTs are scams, lack of verification is one indicator that an NFT may be malicious.
-EVM-based NFTs don’t support burning at this time.
+Not every unverified NFT is malicious, but lack of verification can be one warning sign.
+EVM NFTs don’t support burning at this time.

 If an NFT isn't showing up

-If you’ve received or purchased an NFT but it’s not appearing in your wallet, it may have been flagged as spam—especially if it contains suspicious links in the description.
-To learn more, see Why doesn’t my NFT or NFT collection show up in Phantom?
+If you received or purchased an NFT but it isn’t appearing in your wallet, it may have been flagged as spam, especially if it includes suspicious links in the description.
+For more information, see A collectible is missing or flagged as spam in Phantom.

 Was this article helpful?